mckennatim/iot3/READMElog.md

 TODO slowly implement a little, compile and run. repeat
 ### 07-doorStrike-md-js-config
+Aligns with /home/tim/www/react/v18/iot

+wifi connects, mqtt connects, it get date time and the requests from app.

 Steps neeeded to set up a project.
 Also decribed in `gitinfo/wiki/fullstackIOT.md`

 TODO -> index.js in conf/127doorStrike should create all the database, initState, CONFIG.cpp and CONFIG.h to bootstrap a project.